MichaelSchwab/iota-commandline-wallet/README.md

 Install nodejs Version >= 8.0
 create a directory and put the my-wallet.js and iota-wallet-config.js in there

-install additional modules
+Install additional modules

 `npm install iota.lib.js`

 `npm install nedb`

-Now you are ready to rum
+Now you are ready to run, enter:
-enter
 `node my-wallet.js help`

 Introductional Video